JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/bestiary/beast/deinonychus-mpmm.md

 # Deinonychus
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 95, Volo's Guide to Monsters p.
 139*

+This larger cousin of the velociraptor kills by gripping its target with its claws and feeding.

 ```ad-statblock
 title: Deinonychus